OpenFn/primero-thailand/README.md

 1. This integration was configured according to the mapping specifications finalized in April 2021.
 HIS data migration is still in progress at this stage, so we expect there to be additional data points to map in the future.
 2. Every case will have a `National Id` that will be used to search for patient records in the HIS.
 3. The "sync" transaction will be initiated (1) automatically after _create_ of new cases, and (2) whenever a user clicks the `SYNC` button.
-4. If data synced from HIS is edited in Primero, it will be overwritten with the original value (or blank if there was no value in HIS) at the next sync.
 <!--1. **Data Sharing**: ...
 2. **Unique Identifiers**: `national_id` for identifying patients in HIS, `record_id` for identifying Primero cases.
 3. **Services**: ...